Skip to main content

 This article applies to: Endpoint Management Tools

-Nudge is an application to notify end users about macOS security updates they should install.
-Cornell IT Security Policy 5.10 requires all devices to be fully up to date with security updates within 30 days of release.
+Nudge is an application to notify people who use macOS about security updates they should install.
+Cornell IT Security Policy 5.10 requires all devices to be fully up to date with security updates within a minimum of 30 days of release.
+CIT requires macOS security updates be installed within 14 days of release to more comprehensively address modern security risks.

-When a new security update is released, users of macOS devices will periodically receive a popup notification.
+When a new security update is released, people who use macOS devices will periodically receive a popup notification.
 Notifications will not pop up and take focus while a webcam is in use, or while sharing your screen via an application such as Teams or Zoom.

 To apply an update when you receive this notification, click Update Device.